Teamfight Tactics: Double Up

 In early 2022, Riot Games released Double Up as a new game mode. a Double-Up game consists of four teams of two players, with each pair sharing a health bar.
 Each player fights a singular player of a different team at a time, and every fight each player loses subtracts from the shared health bar.
 There are unique game mechanics such as being able to send champions, items, or other resources to your teammate, as well as joining your teammate's battle.

 Other

 Riot Games have also released several temporary game modes.
 Fortune's Favor was the first to be released, spanning from Jan to Feb 2023.
 This featured opening carousels with 4 or 5 cost units, and loot orbs dropped throughout the game.
 Soul Brawl was the next to be released, available to play from July 19 to August 15, 2023.
 This featured a long Training Phase in which you assemble and power up your team, followed by a tournament bracket to decide the top spots.

 In January 2025, Teamfight Tactics (TFT) added Set Revivals as a separate, reoccurring game mode with the reintroduction of the mid-set expansion "Festival of Beasts" from Set 4.5.
 Set Revivals are reintroductions of previous Sets by aiming to blend nostalgia with modern gameplay enhancements.
+These modes usually inject high-income econ traits, massive loot drops, or custom legacy traits from past sets into the game to create wild, overpowered end-game boards.